 Next step is to glue the yellow cover to the sides of the box with hot glue.

-Finally, glue the Fiskbo frame to the yellow cover on three sides, leaving the top portion open to slot in a painting.
+Finally, glue the FISKBO frame to the yellow cover on three sides, leaving the top portion open to slot in an artwork.

 And your kids art display box is done.